Grace VanderWaal

 She has performed at the Planet Hollywood Resort & Casino in Las Vegas, Madison Square Garden, the opening and closing of the 2017 Special Olympics World Winter Games in Austria, various benefit concerts, the Austin City Limits Music Festival and on various television talk shows.
 VanderWaal conducted her first concert tour in 2017 in support of Just the Beginning.
-She next toured in mid-2018 with Imagine Dragons in their Evolve World Tour, and in 2019, after opening in a tour for Florence and the Machine, she headlined her own Ur So Beautiful tour.
+She next toured in mid-2018 with Imagine Dragons in their Evolve World Tour, and in 2019, after opening in a tour for Florence and the Machine, she conducted her own Ur So Beautiful tour.
 She made her acting debut in 2020, starring as Susan "Stargirl" Caraway in the Disney+ musical drama film Stargirl, followed by its 2022 sequel Hollywood Stargirl.
+VanderWaal released her second full-length album, Childstar, in April 2025, which she followed with a Childstar Tour in May.

-VanderWaal has received 2 Radio Disney Music Awards (including a Best New Artist award), a Teen Choice Award, the 2017 Billboard Women In Music Rising Star Award, and the 2018 MTV Europe Music Award for Best Push Act.
+VanderWaal has received two Radio Disney Music Awards (including a Best New Artist award), a Teen Choice Award, the 2017 Billboard Women in Music Rising Star Award, and the 2018 MTV Europe Music Award for Best Push Act.
 She has been named to Billboard magazine's 21 Under 21 list of fast-rising young music stars five times (2016–2019 and 2021) and is the youngest person ever included in the Forbes 30 Under 30 music list.

 Early life

 Family and education

 VanderWaal was born near Kansas City, Kansas, to Tina and David VanderWaal, who lived in Lenexa at the time.
 Her father is of Dutch descent.
-When he became a vice president of marketing at LG Electronics in 2007, the family moved to Suffern, New York.
-VanderWaal later moved to South Carolina.
+Her mother, a silversmith and glass artist, died in 2025 at age 53.
+When her father became a vice president of marketing at LG Electronics in 2007, the family moved to Suffern, New York.
 She has an older brother and sister.
 After winning America's Got Talent in 2016, VanderWaal was home-schooled and enrolled in online courses for 7th grade but later attended public school part of the time.
 She graduated from the Laurel Springs School in 2022.

 Early musical efforts

-VanderWaal began singing and making up songs at the age of three.
+VanderWaal was singing and making up songs by the age of three.
 As a preteen, she found songwriting inspiration by watching movies and trying to imagine what a character was feeling, and "what it would be like if I were them, and wrote a song."
 She decided to learn the ukulele after watching a Brazilian au pair play and seeing a Twenty One Pilots video on YouTube.
 She asked for one for her 11th birthday but her mother refused, thinking she would never learn to play it.
 Then she bought one herself, using money she received for her 11th birthday, and watched more videos to teach herself how to play.
 She also played the saxophone in her school's marching band.

-In 2015, VanderWaal began to record song covers and original songs, accompanying herself on ukulele, and to post them on her YouTube channel.